-U.Today: No, please don’t.
-Can you tell me a little about the film “King of the Jungle”?
-Did you have a particular role in this film, such as with casting or a cameo in a potential scene?
+U.Today: No, please don't.
+Can you tell me a little about the film "King of the Jungle?"
+Did you have a particular role in this film, such as with casting or a cameo in a scene?
 Are you looking forward to this film?

 Afterwards, he went back and wrote a story for Wired.
-There was actually an eBook called “John McAfee's Last Stand”.
+There was actually an ebook called "John McAfee's Last Stand."
 I never read it.
 I mean, I was with him at the time.
-What can his writing tell me about the events?
+What can his writing tell me about those events?
 In the book, he put down what he thought were horrific things.
-For example, the cover of the ebook is certainly a well-known photo of me with no shirt, my tattoos, and a gun to my head.
+For example, the cover of the ebook is certainly a well-known photo of me with no shirt, my tattoos and a gun to my head.
 That's on the cover of the book.
 After it was all written, they got that photo by sending photographers down here because Josh is a writer, not a photographer.

 I then spun the cylinder again and it went click, and now he is totally ****ing frantic.
 While he's frantically screaming for me not to do it, I'm just sitting there spinning the cylinder while he's yelling.
 I must've done it 35 times.
 I then said, “Now, Josh, watch this”.
 So with a gun in my hand, I took him outside to the beach, aimed the gun at the sand, and pulled the trigger.
 Boom!
 Sand goes flying everywhere.
 Now, Josh is a writer.
 Any mathematician would know, "You know dude, if you've got a bullet in there, there is no powder in that cartridge."
 I mean, any rational person would say that, and by the way Mr. McAfee, that is a great trick.
 With Josh, it was a no.

 So, what I would do if there was no imminent danger and I wanted to **** with someone, I would always take one of the rounds out of the gun, pry off the bullet, fire the cap so that there's no gunpowder and there's no firing cap now, take another bullet, insert it back in the casing and put that back in the gun.
 I could always spot which bullet it was because there was an indentation where the firing pin had hit the primer.
 So, I could dump my bullets anywhere, but no one else would have noticed the indentation.
 Right?
 They're just noticing bullets flying everywhere.
 You just pick one up, put it in the gun, and play Russian Roulette.
-Any magician would have gone and said “that's a good trick.”
-Any rational person would have gone and said, “That's a trick.
-How did you do it?”
-But Josh being naive took it for real.
+Any magician would have gone and said "That's a good trick."
+Any rational person would have gone and said, "That's a trick.
+How did you do it?"
+But Josh, being naive, took it for real.
 So that was his second day.
-So for the next three weeks, I ****ed with him in ways that made that look like a kindergartener pick a card and get the wrong card.
+For the next three weeks, I ****ed with him in ways that made it look like a kindergartener: pick a card and get the wrong card.

 U.Today: Why didn't you want Johnny Depp to play you in the film?

-U.Today: Last question - What do you think the web will look like in 50 years from now?
+U.Today: Last question: What do you think the web will look like 50 years from now?

-John McAfee: The first thing that comes to my mind is “God, I would love to be here to see it, but I will not.”
-The second thought is that 20 years ago, I could not have predicted today, nor could anyone on this planet.
+John McAfee: The first thing that comes to my mind is "God, I would love to be here to see it, but I will not."
+My second thought is that, 20 years ago, I could not have predicted today, nor could anyone on this planet.
 I have no idea where you are, but that doesn't matter because we're talking face to face.
-I see your smiling face, your gestures, and your eyes blinking as if you’re here.
+I see your smiling face, your gestures and your eyes blinking as if you're here.
 Could you have imagined this 20 years ago?
 No, the technology did not exist, nor did the concepts other than in Star Trek movies.
 Now, they're here.
 So I would be the last person to ask given the history and the 74 years that I've experienced on this planet.
-The sky is open.
+The sky is the limit.